Oil and Gasoline Fast Facts - KESQ

 The United States leads the world in total petroleum production, ahead of Saudi Arabia and Russia in 2019.

-The United States consumed an average of 19.96 million barrels of petroleum products per day in 2017.
+The United States consumed an average of 20,511 barrels of petroleum products per day in 2018.

 The United States is the world’s largest consumer of petroleum products.